ibm-cloud-docs/codeengine/cmd_defs.md

 <dt>`--hard`</dt>
 <dd>Immediately delete the project.
 If you do not specify the `--hard` option, the project can be restored within 7 days by using {{site.data.keyword.cloud_notm}} resource reclamation.
 This value is *optional*.
 The default value is <code>false</code>.</dd>
 <dt>`--id`, `--guid`</dt>
 <dd>The ID of the project.
 This value is required if `--name` is not specified.
-This value is *optional*.
 </dd>
 <dt>`--name`, `-n`</dt>
 <dd>The name of the project.
 This value is required if `--id` is not specified.
-This value is *optional*.
 </dd>
 <dt>`--no-wait`, `--nw`</dt>
 <dd>Delete the project and do not wait for the project to be deleted.
 If you specify the `no-wait` option, the project delete begins and does not wait.
 Use the `project get` command to check the project status.
 This value is *optional*.
 The default value is <code>false</code>.